Updated: Jul 1

 Tuck chairs in

-Collect books from tubs/ where to hand up work for marking
+Collect books from tubs/ where to hang up work for marking

 Routines for early finishers